JulianAnalytics/Football/README.md

 ⚽ Match dashboard using event data from the Statsbomb API

-⚽ Match prediction model using machine learning
+⚽ Match prediction model using a random forrest method